 Salesforce uses artificial intelligence to interpret contact data and aid marketing and sales teams in qualifying leads.
 This means you can target the right contacts when they need you most.

-InfusionSoft, now called Keap, is a small business and solopreneur orientated marketing and sales automation integrated CRM.
+InfusionSoft, now called Keap, is a small business and solopreneur orientated marketing and sales team automation integrated CRM.
 Although InfusionSpoft has been around for a while, they don’t have many native integrations with popular systems.

 Awesome automation feature:

-Keap has many marketing automation capabilities that stand out for simplicity and visual appeal.
+Keap has many marketing automation platform capabilities that stand out for simplicity and visual appeal.
 You can plan your campaigns and their automations in the planner and represent complex automations in simple workflow layouts.

 GetResponse is clever marketing automation software that focuses on small businesses with its easy entry and low-cost starter plan.
 It may be a bit too simple, however, for those looking to build complex integrated automation.